Bruce Springsteen

 MAY 11, 2005 (2) Chicago, Illinois.
 Enchanting show pretty well recorded with a smidge of distance at first that I hardly noticed by its engaging end.
 Excellent.

-D&D Philadelphia (2) May 17, 2005.
+D&D PHILADELPHIA (2) May 17, 2005.
 Philadelphia, Pennsylvania.
 First off -- this is a mid range, audience taping.
 The 1st I've heard from this tour.
 Highlight was the mid set trifecta of old "Incident at 57th,"and new "Part Man, Part Monkey," + "Maria's Bed."
 Must say that My favorite Bruce is the thumpin', shuckin', life affirmin' screamin' & dreamin' arena rock God Bruce and not his Woody Gutherie confessional soul & guitar in hand thing.

 OCTOBER 20, 2005 (2) Worcester, Massachusetts.
 Nicely captured gig which I attended.
 Dig it.
 It may be somber night of music with older tunes ("Fever") slowed down and performed like night time demos.